The Music of Christmas

 Given the seasonal cynical comments, of all the ba-humbuggers, I suppose I should be embarrassed to admit that I like Christmas music.
 But I do.
 It’s joyful.

 I have always liked Christmas music, especially when it is wafting through the corridors of a department store or mall.
 I also enjoy the lights and all the corny gift ideas.
 Even the crowds.
 Without all those people bustling about, the celebration that is Christmas, would lack much of its excitement.

 Part of my joy goes back to those rare events when, as a child, our family would allot one evening, in downtown Bozeman, to shop for Christmas.
-Shopping was a much bigger deal for I and my brothers, than it probably is for kids, now- a -days.
+Shopping was a much bigger deal for my brothers and I, than it probably is for kids, now- a -days.
 We never “shopped”.
-Especially not as a family event.
+Especially, not as a family event.

-The highlight of the evening was eating dinner at the counter in Woolworth’s.
-(Those who know what Woolworth’s was are showing their age; for those who don’t, it was a department store.)
-I can still smell all the wonderful smells, and I know that Dad is going to order the turkey dinner plate.
+The highlight of the evening was eating dinner at the counter in Woolworth’s!
+Eating out was a big, big deal.
 Eating out was even more rare than being able to go shopping.
+(Those who know what Woolworth’s was are showing their age; for those who don’t— it was a department store.)
+I can still smell all the wonderful smells, and I knew that Dad was going to order the turkey dinner plate.
+Can you imagine kids considering eating at the counter in a dime store as exciting, today?

 Shopping has never been as much fun as it was then, but there’s still a joy and excitement of it that is part and parcel of the joy of the season -– I know that that’s true because people just wouldn’t do it, if there wasn’t fun in it, no matter what all the bah-humbuggers say.